 Tyson Crist is a Partner in Ice Miller’s Bankruptcy and Financial Restructuring Group.
-His practice primarily involves bankruptcy, litigation and real estate matters.
-He has significant experience in representing creditors and creditors' committees in bankruptcy, financial institutions in foreclosures, receiverships and other litigation involving real estate, as well as a variety of clients in other debtor/creditor and litigation matters.
+His practice primarily involves bankruptcy and litigation.
+He has significant experience in representing creditors and creditors' committees in bankruptcy, financial institutions in foreclosures and receiverships, and a variety of other businesses, individuals and governmental entities in debtor/creditor and litigation matters.

 Tyson enjoys both the opportunity to swiftly resolve matters for clients through negotiation and the opportunity to fight for the client's rights in court when agreement is not possible.
 Given his areas of practice, he is attuned to handling matters always mindful of the cost-benefit and end result.

-He has been selected for inclusion in The Best Lawyers in America for 2014, now 7 years running, in the practice areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Litigation – Bankruptcy.
-He has also been selected as a Rising Star in the area of Bankruptcy/Creditor-Debtor Rights for 2011 and 2013.
+He has been selected for inclusion in The Best Lawyers® in America, now 7 years running, in the practice areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Litigation – Bankruptcy.
+He has also been selected as an Ohio Super Lawyers Rising Star in the area of Bankruptcy/Creditor-Debtor Rights for 2011 and 2013.

 Reported and Representative Cases